Wednesday, December 25, 2024

 Position without responsibility

-As of the beginning of October 2023, Andrei Ermak has 58 people subordinate to him - 10 deputies, 7 advisers, 18 advisers outside the staff, another 14 advisers to his deputies, advisers to the Office of the President itself and the head of the Staff.
+As of the beginning of October 2023, Andrei Ermak has 58 people subordinate to him - 10 deputies, 7 advisers, 18 advisers outside the staff, another 14 advisers to his deputies, advisers to the President’s Office itself and the head of the Staff.
 At the same time, the maximum number of deputy heads of an EP is not determined by law.

 Also, the responsibilities and powers of deputies and advisers on the staff of the OP are so vague that it is unclear what exactly they are responsible for, what their competencies and areas of activity are.
 If they are technically out-of-state advisors, they must work on a volunteer basis and not receive money for their work.
 However, this is unlikely, because, say, Mikhail Podolyak, Daria Zarivnaya, Sergei Leshchenko or Dmitry Litvin constantly appear in the media as representatives of the OP.